Dose Administration Aids

-You must also have an ABN to register as a Service Provider on the Pharmacy Programs Administrator Portal.
+You must also have an active ABN to register as a Service Provider on the PPA Portal.

 The HMR Service Provider in receipt of the referral must lodge the claim for payment following both the Initial Interview and any required follow-up services.

-If you are only providing services on behalf of a Community Pharmacy, the Community Pharmacy must register as a HMR Service Provider to submit claims.
+If you are only providing services on behalf of a Community Pharmacy, the Community Pharmacy must register as a Service Provider to submit the HMR Service claims.